Phillips v Eyre: Significance

-One of the especially contentious parts of Eyre's conduct was the fact that the law he enacted was meant to cover all acts he had already done, making de facto powers de jure.
-There is a presumption in English law against retrospective effect and Willes J, who gave the judgment, noted that "The court will not ascribe retrospective force to new laws affecting rights unless by express words or necessary implication that such was the intention of the legislature".
+One of the especially-contentious parts of Eyre's conduct was that the law he enacted was meant to cover all acts he had already done, which made de facto powers de jure.
+There is a presumption in English law against retrospective effect, and Willes J, who gave the judgment, noted, "The court will not ascribe retrospective force to new laws affecting rights unless by express words or necessary implication that such was the intention of the legislature".
 It was held in that case that Eyre's intention was clear.

-The double actionability rule has now largely been abrogated in English law pursuant to the Private International Law (Miscellaneous Provisions) Act 1995, although it still applies to defamation claims.
-But the case remains good law in a number of other common law jurisdictions.
+The double actionability rule has now largely been abrogated in English law pursuant to the Private International Law (Miscellaneous Provisions) Act 1995, but it still applies to defamation claims.
+However, the case remains good law in a number of other common law jurisdictions.